-I. INTRODUCTION
+I. THE STUDY

 Relative importance of a person or group in a social setting is termed as status.
 The term 'status' also refers to a position in social system consisted distinct array of designated rights and obligations (Merton 1968).
-Status is the key component of a social setting as the people of higher status generally occupy better position in a social setting.
+Status is the key component of a social setting, as the people of higher status generally occupy better position in a social setting.
 Linton (1936) views that status is primarily a position in social structure, which involves rights, duties and reciprocal expectations of behaviour, none of which depends upon the personal characteristics of the status occupants.
 That is, status is determined in terms of norms and taboos governing people's roles and behaviour in a particular community (Chauhan 1999).
 The status of women in family, community and society is not static; it varies from place to place, time to time and culture to culture.
-Rights including property rights, duties, liabilities and disabilities of and restrictions imposed on women in any society and civilization at a given time always determine their status in the given society.
-A general impression that women in tribal societies enjoy a high status is uprooting in the fast changing societies, policy decisions and their effective implementation.
+Rights including property rights, duties, liabilities & disabilities and restrictions imposed on women in any society and civilization at a given time always determine their status in the society.
+A general impression that women in tribal communities enjoy a high status is uprooting in the fast changing societies, policy decisions and their effective implementation.
 India has over 8% of its tribal people called scheduled tribes.
-Assam has 29 scheduled tribes; namely, (i) Chakma, (ii) Dimasa or Cachari, (iii) Garo, (iv) Hajong, (v) Hmar, (iv) Khasi, Jaintia, Synteng, Pnar, War, Bhoi, Lyngngam (vii) Kuki 37 tribe, (viii) Lakher, (ix) Tan (Tai Speaking), (x) Mizo (Lusai) Tribes, (xi) Karbi, (xii) Naga Tribe, (xiii) Pawi, (xiv) Syntheng, (xv) Lalung, (xvi)Barmans in Cachar, (xvii) Boro, Boro Cachari, (xviii) Deori, (xix) Hojol (xx) Kachari, Sonowal, (xxi) Lalung, (xxii) Mech, (xxiii) Miri, (xxiv) Rabha, (xxv) Dimasa, (xxvi) Hajong,

-(xxvii) Singhpo, (xxviii) Khampti and (xxix) Garo (accessed from www.Nic.in/content on 24.09.2015 at 8.30 pm).
-Of these, the communities like Dimasa, Hmar, Karbi, Kuki, Khasia and Pnar, Naga, etc. have been living for long time in the rural areas of Cachar District.
+Assam has 29 scheduled tribes; namely, (i) Chakma, (ii) Dimasa or Cachari, (iii) Garo, (iv) Hajong, (v) Hmar, (iv) Khasi, Jaintia, Synteng, Pnar, War, Bhoi, Lyngngam (vii) Kuki 37 tribe, (viii) Lakher, (ix) Tan (Tai Speaking), (x) Mizo (Lusai) Tribes, (xi) Karbi, (xii) Naga Tribe, (xiii) Pawi, (xiv) Syntheng, (xv) Lalung, (xvi)Barmans in Cachar, (xvii) Boro, Boro Cachari, (xviii) Deori, (xix) Hojol (xx) Kachari, Sonowal, (xxi) Lalung, (xxii) Mech, (xxiii) Miri, (xxiv) Rabha, (xxv) Dimasa, (xxvi) Hajong, (xxvii) Singhpo, (xxviii) Khampti and (xxix) Garo (www.Nic.in/content).
+Of these, the communities like Dimasa, Hmar, Karbi, Kuki, Khasia, Pnar.
+Naga, etc. have been living for long time in the rural areas of Cachar District.